CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The necessary theory about Apple's libraries and some essentials were explained.
 Finally, it is time to deep dive into the building phase.

-First, let us do it manually and automate the process of creating libraries later on so that the newcomers do not have to copy-paste much of the boilerplate code when starting a new team or new part of the framework.
+First, let us do it manually and automate the process of creating libraries later on so that the newcomers do not have to copy-paste much of the boilerplate code when starting a new team or new part of the application framework.

 For demonstration purposes, I chose the Cosmonaut app with all its necessary dependencies.
 Nevertheless, the same principle applies to all other apps within our future iOS/macOS ISS foundational framework.